zsparal/api-documentation/README.md

 ## Support

-If you are having issues, please let us know.
+If you are having issues, let us know.
 We accept pull requests on our public documentation.

 You can get support via info@mollie.com.